storesafe/cordova-sqlite-storage/README.md

 1. Stability is first: immediate resolution or workaround for stability issues (crashing) is the goal.
 2. Correctness: any issue with correctness should result in a new testcase together with the bug fix.

-**Low priority:** issues with the API or application integration will be given lower priority until the Cordova 3.0 integration finished and stable for Android, iOS, and also Windows Phone 8.
+**Low priority:** issues with the API or application integration will be given lower priority until the Cordova 3.0 integration is finished for Windows Phone 8.
 Pull requests are very welcome for these kinds of issues.

+## Professional support

+Coming soon

 # Unit test(s)